Wedge-lab/battenberg/README.md

 #### Required reference files

-Battenberg requires reference files that can be downloaded from here: https://ora.ox.ac.uk/objects/uuid:2c1fec09-a504-49ab-9ce9-3f17bac531bc
+Battenberg requires reference files, for now for GRCh37 only, that can be downloaded from here: https://ora.ox.ac.uk/objects/uuid:2c1fec09-a504-49ab-9ce9-3f17bac531bc

 The bundle contains the following files: